istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28/upgrade-notes/index.md

       type: RuntimeDefault
 {{< /text >}}

-This change allows for better security practices by using the default seccomp profile provided by the container runtime.
+This change allows for better security practices by using the default `seccompProfile` provided by the container runtime.

 ## InferencePool